Nhiwins/Final-Project/Defensive.md

   - **Why It Works**: Limiting HTTP request sizes can help to limit DDOS or Code Injection attempts.
 Input validation helps by rejecting attempts to input code into the server through forms on a site.
 - Excessive HTTP Errors
   - **Patch**:  Wordpress should be updated regularly with `apt-get update` and `apt-get upgrade`.
 Plugins should also be installed.
   - **Why It Works**: Updating can easily fix and patch the program for known vulnerabilities.
-Installing a security plugin for Wordpress can scan for common threats, provide firewall protection, and can sometimes offer malware clean up for an infected Wordpress site.
+Installing a security plugin for Wordpress can scan for common threats, provide firewall protection, and can sometimes offer malware cleanup for an infected Wordpress site.
 - Vulnerability 3
   - **Patch**: An antivirus can be used to harden against malware and viruses.
 An Intrusion Detection system can also help.
   - **Why It Works**: A good antivirus software can detect and remove most threats if they are present.
 Intrusion Detection systems allows for monitoring and analyzing of network packets.